 If you have a food processor, you can use it to mix the pie dough.
 Place the flour mixture and cubed butter in food processor.
 Gently pulse until the flour changes from silky to mealy; this should only take a handful of pulses so watch it carefully.

-While pulsing, gently pour the vodka through the feed tube just until combined.
+If using a food processor, while pulsing, gently pour the vodka through the feed tube just until combined.
 At this point, I like to turn the crumbly dough into a large mixing bowl to check the hydration level of the dough by gathering a small fistful; if it holds together, it’s ready.
-If it is dry or crumbly, slowly add the remaining water, 1 tablespoon at a time, using a pastry blender (or the butter knife method).
+If it is dry or crumbly, slowly add the ice cold water, 1 tablespoon at a time, using a pastry blender (or the butter knife method).
 Test the dough by pinching it occasionally.
+If you aren't using a food processor, use a pastry blender or fork to combine the vodka into the dough.

 *Be careful to add only as much water as it takes to combine the dough into a ball or disk.
 The exact amount of water can vary depending upon the moisture content of the flour, the quality of the butter, and the weather.
 When it has the proper amount of water, the dough will come together without much effort or deliberate packing.
 If you need to add more water, make sure the ingredients are still cold.

 Form the dough into two disks and wrap them in plastic.
 Chill for at least 1-2 hours before rolling and forming.
-If you don't plan on using the dough within within a few hours or on the day you prepare it, you can store the dough in the freezer.
-If it sits in the refrigerator too long, it could start to turn a grayish color.
+If you don't plan on using the dough within a few hours or on the day you prepare it, you can store the dough in the freezer.
+(If it sits in the refrigerator too long, it could start to turn a grayish color.)
 This dough will last at least a couple of months if wrapped up tightly in the freezer.
-Defrost the frozen dough overnight in the fridge before using.
+Defrost the frozen dough overnight in the fridge before using or on the counter 1.5 -2 hours before using.

 This dough is very versatile, it can be used for traditional single or double crust pies, hand pies or galettes.
 At this point, you will roll out the dough and use it as desired.